integreat-io/integreat/README.md

 }
 ```

-Service definitions are passed to Integreat on creation through the `integreat()`
+Service definitions are passed to Integreat on creation through the
-function.
-To add services after creation, pass a service definition to the
-`great.setService()` method.
-There is also a `great.removeService()` method, that
-accepts the id of a service to remove.
+`Integreat.create()` function.
+There is no way to change services after
+creation.

 See [mapping definition](#mapping-definition) for a description of the
 relationship between services and mappings, and the `mappings` property.